Uche Jombo: Career

 Uche Jombo ventured into the Nigerian movie industry in 1999 in the movie Visa to Hell.
 As a screenwriter, she has written and co-written several movies some of which include: The Celebrity, Games Men Play, Girls in the Hood, and A Time to Love.
 Jombo went on to produce the films Nollywood Hustlers, Holding Hope, and Damage, which deals with the issue of domestic violence.
 Later roles included starring in Heaven on My Mind, the football drama comedy Onyegwu, and Rok Studios series Dr. Love.
 Jombo is an ambassador for Globacom.

 Her screenplay credits include Games Men Play, Lies Men Tell, Holding Hope, A Mother's Fight, Unconditional, A Time to Love, Be My Wife, and Celebrity.

 In 2008, she started executive production of her films through her Uche Jombo production company.
 She started directing in 2015, with the films Lost in Us, How I Saved My Marriage, and the Nollywood true-life drama Heaven on My Mind.

 She runs a non-governmental organization called Uche Jombo and You, helping Nigerian youth.

+Having entered the Nigerian film industry at age 17, Jombo revealed that she nearly quit acting early in her career due to structural challenges, low remuneration, and difficult working conditions before deciding to persevere.

 Personal life

-Uche married Kenny Rodriguez in 2012 and proceeded to directing in 2015 after the birth of her son Matthew.
+Uche married Kenny Rodriguez in 2012 and proceeded to directing in 2015 after the birth of her son.